-Microchipping your pet has become the standard.
+Microchips for pets have become the standard.
 You can always have the assurance that your pet is identified.
 What if your home caught on fire or you had a break in?
 Your pet would try to escape.
 You need help relocating your pet.
 Remember a ID tag on the collar is still important.
 A HomeAgain Chip is permanent.
 And for international travel it is a requirement.
+Lost pets need identification.

 Dog and cat microchipping is a simple procedure.
 A veterinarian simply injects a microchip for pets, about the size of a grain of rice (12mm), beneath the surface of your pets skin between the shoulder blades.
 The process is similar to a routine shot, takes only a few seconds, and your pet will not react any more than he would to a vaccination.
 No anesthetic is required.

 A HomeAgain microchip is permanent pet ID.
 The microchip itself has no internal energy source, so it will last the life of your pet.
 It is read by passing a microchip scanner over the pets shoulder blades.
 The scanner emits a low radio frequency that provides the power necessary to transmit the microchips unique cat or dog ID code and positively identify the pet.